jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 red: make it fail
 --------------------------------------------------------

-I add a failing test
+I add a failing test to show it in action

 .. code-block:: python